 Contact number 03 8945 8860.

 Photos: The boat trip takes you past the Mines Resort & Golf Club (L) and the Heritage Condominiums (R).

 There are not many shopping malls in the world which have a waterway flowing right through the middle but The Mines is one of them.

-The Mines shopping mall (previously called Mines Shopping Fair) was looking rather tired until a couple of years ago but it has since been taken over by the Singaporean mall operator, CapitaMalls Asia, who have revamped and upgraded the mall, improved management, installed better toilets, parking and so on.
+The Mines shopping mall (previously called Mines Shopping Fair) was looking rather tired until it was taken over by the Singaporean mall operator, CapitaMalls Asia, who revamped and upgraded the mall, improved management, installed better toilets, parking and so on.

 The mall includes a large number of computer and IT stores - they call it DigitaMart and claim it is the largest IT centre in the Southern Hemisphere.
 It certainly gives the more famous Plaza Low Yat IT lifestyle mall in Bukit Bintang a run for its money.
 Being less touristy than Low Yat, many say that The Mines has better pricing.

 For young kids, the mall has a roof top landscaped garden called Splash Park with a children's playground and water play area.

 There are plenty of places to eat in the mall.
 Try the durian puffs (stall located near the Mines Cruise ticket counter) for a sweet, creamy Malaysian treat (if you like the flavour of durians).

 The Palace of the Golden Horses is an impressive looking hotel on the northern shore of the lake.
 The palatial exterior is similar to the Medinat Jumeirah hotels in Dubai but it is older and, to be honest, is not quite in the same class.
 It is handy for the golf course.